How should I organize my galleries?

 Private galleries and free downloads authorizations ›

-Customizing my website design ›
+Changing and customizing my website design / theme ›

 Using my own logo ›